 The first thing you should do after any accident is of course to make sure that you and any other passengers are safe and not suffering from any serious injuries.
 If anyone is seriously injured, you should call an ambulance right away.
 Even if your injuries are minor, you should see a medical provider and have a report made of your pain and suffering.

 You should then contact the police if you have not already.
 While waiting for the police to arrive, you should get the Uber driver’s contact information and document the scene by taking photographs and videos of the damage that occurred.
 When the police arrive, be sure to give them a full account of what happened so that it will be reflected in their report.

 After leaving the scene, you will need to get in contact with your insurance company if you were driving the other vehicle in the accident.
 You will also need to report the accident to Uber or Lyft.
-An experienced Montgomery County, MD Uber and Lyft accident attorney like those at the Law Offices of Randolph Rice can help guide you through this process and deal with the companies on your behalf.
+An experienced Montgomery County, MD Uber and Lyft accident attorney like those at Rice, Murtha & Psoras can help guide you through this process and deal with the companies on your behalf.